alphagov/accessibility-community-notes-and-discussion/technical.md

 This is a draft standard document.

-Your service must meet the [accessibility standard](standard.md).
+Your service must meet the technical accessibility requirement of the [accessibility standard](standard.md).

-## Who should think about it?

-We all need to think about accessibility.
-This includes:
-* Product, service and delivery managers
-* User researchers
-* Content producers
-* Designers
-* Developers and testers

 ## How do we do it?